Doggydoggywhatnow/PersonaliDy/README.md

 Download PersonaliDy as a zip file, or clone it where you wish, then install npm itself onto your system. open a terminal in the folder for PersonaliDy, run npm install, and then run npm start.
 This should open up a localhost for you to use PersonaliDy in your browser.

+## Issues

+ * The locator overlay is not working, which is very troublesome.
+However, nominatim works and is a decent replacement until the locator overlay gets sorted out.

 ## License

 iD is available under the [ISC License](https://opensource.org/licenses/ISC).